micropython/micropython/nrf5/README.md

 ## Compile and Flash

-Before any compilation of any targets some basic operatons needs to be done:
+Prerequisite steps for building the nrf5 port:

     git clone <URL>.git micropython
     cd micropython
     git submodule update --init
     make -C mpy-cross

 By default PCA10040 (nrf52832) is used as compile target.
-To build issue the following command inside the nrf5/ folder:
+To build and flash issue the following command inside the nrf5/ folder:

     make
     make flash

-Alternativly the target board could be defined:
+Alternatively the target board could be defined:

      make BOARD=pca10040
      make flash